 When non-oneM2M protocols are used to manage oneM2M Nodes the DMG of an IN or MN translates or adapts the management related oneM2M requests to/from the corresponding technology via a Management Adapter.
 The existing technology then supports operations between Management Servers and Management Clients.
 Architectural details regarding the use of non-oneM2M technology protocols is provided in clause 6.2.4.1.1.

 The architectural model for the native Device Management uses the generic oneM2M architecture and reference points.

+The DMG CSF can also be implemented through the use of an Interworking Proxy Application Entity (IPE) to interact with an M2M Area Network.
+The IPE then supports operations between its registrar CSE and the devices of the M2M Area Network.
+Architectural details regarding the use of IPEs is provided in clause 6.2.4.1.2.

-Both Device Management options (native oneM2M or non-oneM2M) use resources maintaining information and relationships that are specific to Device Management (i.e. Device Management Resources), as well as general purpose resources.
+All Device Management options (IPE-based, native oneM2M or CSE-based using non-oneM2M technology protocols) use resources maintaining information and relationships that are specific to Device Management (i.e. Device Management Resources), as well as general purpose resources.

-Device Management Resources maintain information and relationships used to:
+When using CSE-based Device Management, Device Management Resources maintain information and relationships used to:

 Manage technology specific data model objects via a Management Server which requires the information necessary to identify and access the Management Server.